The ball game

 This yellow city with its 16th century convent constructed on a Mayan pyramid and having the second largest atrium in the world, is one of the first Magical Towns of Mexico.

-During a relaxing roundtrip with a horse-drawn carriage, we’ll show you some Mayan structures you still can climb.
-One of it is the third largest building in Mesoamerica (in terms of volume).
+We will show you some Mayan structures you still can climb.
+One of these is the third largest building in Mesoamerica (in terms of volume).